NaveenVarmaK/automap/README.md

 ## Overview

-**Automap** is an experimental pipeline that leverages Large Language Models (LLMs) and [**LangGraph**](https://www.langchain.com/langgraph) to automate the creation of RML mappings and Knowledge Graph materialization.
+**Automap** is a agentic pipeline that leverages Large Language Models (LLMs) and [**LangGraph**](https://www.langchain.com/langgraph) to automate the creation of RML mappings and Knowledge Graph materialization.
 The system uses a multi-agent architecture to analyze CSV schemas, scout ontologies, and iteratively refine YARRRML mappings before final execution.

 ### Key Features